 Volunteers do not need to belong to any particular church.
 We welcome volunteers of all faiths and those of no faith.
 Church recording is primarily about the appreciation and preservation of heritage and historic cultural artefacts.
 It can include places of worship of any denomination.

 Church Recording is a rewarding and absorbing activity, a good way to get to know other members and also great fun.
-The church recording group have already been on two trips led by Phiilp around the Churches of Fylde and Wyre to see some amazing churches on our doorstep – the photo below was taken at St John (The Willows) Kirkham.
+Our group have been on trips led by our ex-Vice Chair Philip Bailey, around the Fylde and Wyre to see some amazing churches on our doorstep – the photo of the candlesticks above, for example, was taken at St John (The Willows) Kirkham.
 You can read more about our trips here or view the photos on our Flickr Page.

 Please contact us at firstname.lastname@example.org if you would like to find out more about volunteering as a Church Recorder.